 Looking at the numbers, the Pixel should run away here.
 The 5-inch display is an AMOLED panel, therefore producing deep blacks and strong colors.
 It has a 1,920 x 1,080 pixel resolution and a 441ppi pixel density, is covered in protective 2.5D Gorilla Glass 4, and Google claims it has an excellent viewing angle with little decrease in brightness.

 However, there is one thing in the iPhone 7’s favor, and that’s 3D Touch, Apple’s pressure sensitive system.
-Here, additional functionality can be accessed with a harder screen press, and it’s surprisingly helpful, especially with iOS 10 installed.
+Here, additional functionality can be accessed with a harder screen press, and it’s surprisingly helpful.
+It’s great with iOS 10, and promises to get even better with the release of iOS 11 later in 2017.
 The Pixel doesn’t have this feature.
-Despite this, it’s as much a software feature as it is a display feature, giving the Pixel the win.
+Despite this, it’s not quite enough to take the win away from the Pixel.

 Winner: Google Pixel

 Let’s start with a spec shootout.
 The Pixel and the iPhone 7 both have 12-megapixel rear cameras.
-The Pixel has an f/2.0 aperture against the iPhone 7’s f/1.8 aperture, which should let in a little more light, plus it has a quad-LED flash rather than the Pixel’s dual-LED.
+The Pixel has an f/2.0 aperture against the iPhone 7’s f/1.8 aperture, so it lets in a little more light, plus it has a quad-LED flash rather than the Pixel’s dual-LED.
 However, while both have phase detection autofocus, laser autofocus only comes on the Pixel.

 Both have image stabilization, but only the iPhone uses traditional OIS, as the Pixel has a clever system that utilizes the phone’s gyroscope for smoothing out video.
-We’re big fans of the iPhone 7’s camera, although consider the iPhone 7 Plus to be the real winner, but have yet to really put the Pixel’s camera to the test.
+We’re big fans of the iPhone 7’s camera, although consider the iPhone 7 Plus to be the real winner, but we’re very impressed with the Pixel’s camera, too.

-In our hands-on with the phone, we noted the speed with which it captured and processed photos, along with its low-light performance and cool HDR+ mode.
-The Pixel also has free, unlimited full resolution photo storage in the cloud through Google Photos, while you’ll have to pay for extra iCloud space or full-res Google Photos storage if you own an iPhone.
+It should be noted that the Pixel also has free, unlimited full resolution photo storage in the cloud through Google Photos, while you’ll have to pay for extra iCloud space or full-res Google Photos storage if you own an iPhone.

-Until we get our hands on the Pixel for a full review, we must turn to well-respected camera testers DxOMark, where the Pixel received an 89 rating, the highest of any smartphone yet.
+Looking to external camera comparisons, well-respected camera testers DxOMark, gave the Pixel an 89 rating, the highest of any smartphone yet.
 The iPhone 7 isn’t far behind with 86 though.
-It’s likely to be a tight contest between the iPhone 7 and the Pixel here, just like it is between the iPhone and the Galaxy S7, so we’re calling it a tie for now.
+It’s a tight contest between the iPhone 7 and the Pixel here, and we’d argue that whichever phone you buy, you’ll be very happy with the pictures you take.

 Unless these phones are securely wrapped up in a case, neither are going to come off well in the event of a nasty fall.
 Glass and aluminum bodies aren’t designed to withstand much shock.